nikolajlauridsen/PrawWallpaperDownloader/README.md

-# PrawWallpaperDownloader (Python3)
+# PrawPapers (Praw Wallpaper Downloader)

-Download a bunch of wallpapers from the hot sections of r/wallpapers (or specify your own subreddit!)
+Download a bunch of wallpapers from the hot sections of r/wallpapers

+And it doesn't even have to be wallpapers!
+PrawPapers will download images from any subreddit

 Going into a little more detail the script will:

 1. Query Reddit for an amount of posts (25 by default)
-2. Sift through the links finding direct image links and imgur posts
+2. Sift through the reddit posts finding direct image links and imgur posts/albums
+3. Extract all image links from any imgur albums found and add them to the link pool
-3. It will check whether any of the links has been downloaded before, sorting out those who has
+4. It will check whether any of the links has been downloaded before, sorting out those who has
-4. Download all the now sorted links
+5. Download all the now sorted links
-5. Go through all downloaded images deleting any images less than 1280x720 (Enter configuration mode to change this)
+6. Go through all downloaded images deleting any images less than 1280x720

+The configuration mode lets you tweak almost all settings to your desire, including but not limited to:
+* Default subreddit
+* Minimum image dimensions
+* Amound of posts to sift through
+* And more

 Inspirations is drawn from [Daily-Reddit-Wallpaper](https://github.com/ssimunic/Daily-Reddit-Wallpaper)